 The Gas Works Park is also a great place for some Seattle city views, especially at sunset.
 I would highly recommend going here if you can (it is out of the city center, so you will have to take a few buses).

 My absolute favorite place for a Seattle view is on the ferry back from Bainbridge Island.
-Bainbridge Island is a cute little community that is a great break from the city life of Seattle.
+Bainbridge Island is a cute little community that is a great break from the city life.
 And, if you plan it right, you can see the Seattle skyline at night or with the sunset in the background – your preference.

 What are your favorite things to do in Seattle?
 Write them below in the comments!